Arizona Window Washers : We’re Hiring!

 Sin #2: The Vinegar-Only Venture (and the Essential Oil Overkill)

-A strong first choice for a homemade window cleaner if you’re going the DIY route will be a cup of white vinegar.
+A strong first choice for a homemade window cleaner if you’re going the DIY window cleaning route will be a cup of white vinegar.
 It is cheap and readily available, and it does a good job of cutting through grime.
 Apple cider vinegar or lemon juice can even be used, and they all work on the same principle: the acid helps dissolve dirt.
 You’ll love it as a great homemade cleaner and one of the best homemade solutions out there.

 But (and you always have the “but,” right?), vinegar is not always the final word.
 Its cleaning power is not quite enough if you are dealing with really stubborn dirt or grease on your windows.
 And the smell…well, it’s not even ‘fresh linen’.

 And that is where the essential oil temptation begins.
-After all, if you use your favorite, say, lavender or lemon essential oil, a few drops can definitely make your DIY window cleaner smell better.
+After all, if you use your favorite, say, lavender or lemon essential oil, a few drops can definitely make your DIY window cleaning solution smell better.
 This is a smart way to improve your own homemade window cleaner recipe.
 It has also been found that some oils, like tea tree, also have some antibacterial properties.

 So where’s the problem?